Content

 functionality to copy a BibTeX entry to the clipboard and then pasted this into BibDesk or JabRef.

-Although the following examples are all much longer than permitted under the assessment format, they are exemplary in their communication of the data and key findings in a manner that is clear, straightforward, and well-illustrated using maps, charts, and tables.
-So while they wouldn’t work for a busy Mayor per se, they can still help you to think about how best to present information for non-expert audiences:
+Although the following examples are all much longer than permitted under the assessment format, they are exemplary in their communication of data and key findings in a manner that is clear, straightforward, and well-illustrated using maps, charts, and tables.
+So they can help you to think about how best to present information for non-expert audiences:

 - Travers et al. (2016), Housing and Inequality in London, Centre for London; URL.